Nervosys/Botnix/botnix/doc/manual/configuration/linux-kernel.chapter.md

 ## Developing kernel modules {#sec-linux-config-developing-modules}

-This section was moved to the [Nixpkgs manual](https://nixos.org/nixpkgs/manual#sec-linux-kernel-developing-modules).
+This section was moved to the [Botpkgs manual](https://nixos.org/nixpkgs/manual#sec-linux-kernel-developing-modules).

 ## ZFS {#sec-linux-zfs}